leounguyenx/contact-management-app-25/README.md

 As a User,
 - I want to register to the system as User role
 - I want to login to the system
-- I want to add a new contact (done)
+- I want to add a new contact
-- I want to view a contact details (done)
+- I want to view a contact details
-- I want to update a contact (done)
+- I want to update a contact
-- I want to delete a contact (done)
+- I want to delete a contact
--I want to update my user information (done)
+-I want to update my user information
 - I want to view my contact list:
-  - I can view all my contacts with pagination (done)
+  - I can view all my contacts with pagination
-  - I can sort my contact list (done)
+  - I can sort my contact list

 As an Admin,
-- I want to login to the system as Admin role (Admin should be created before)
+- I want to login to the system as Admin role
-- I want to view a list of all Users in the system (done)
+- I want to view a list of all Users in the system
-- I want to create a new user (done)
+- I want to create a new user
-- I want to view user information (done)
+- I want to view user information
-- I want to update a user information (done)
+- I want to update a user information
-- I want to delete a user (done)
+- I want to delete a user

 ## Entity Relationship Diagram
 - User: userId, firstName, lastName, email, password phone, address